tgi-io/tgi-core/README.md

 App To Do
 ---
-- user query via interface
+- propagate user queries to interface
-    - yesno
-    - ok
-    - prompt
-    - choose
+- incorporate user queries in integration test

 Interface To Do
 ---